-Fosc = $$\frac{1}{2\pi} \cdot \sqrt{\frac{1}{LC}} + \frac{1}{L \cdot (Cc + C1 \parallel C2)}$$
+Fosc = $$\frac{1}{2\pi} \cdot \sqrt{\frac{1}{LC} + \frac{1}{L \cdot (Cc + C1 \parallel C2)}}$$

-C1=C2=Cl yields to Fosc = $\frac{1}{2\pi} \cdot \sqrt{\frac{1}{LC}} + \frac{1}{L \cdot (Cc + C1/2)}$
+C1=C2=Cl yields to Fosc = $\frac{1}{2\pi} \cdot \sqrt{\frac{1}{LC} + \frac{1}{L \cdot (Cc + C1/2)}}$ quiescent point is reached.

-How Do I Control The Peak to Peak Oscillation Amplitude?

-The CGM oscillator is equipped with an Amplitude Limitation Control loop which integrates the peak to peak 'extal' amplitude and in return reduces the steady current of the transconductor device until a stable quiescent point is reached.
 Controlling this final peak to peak amplitude can be performed by three means:

+20.3.4 How Do I Control The Peak to Peak Oscillation Amplitude?

+The CGM oscillator is equipped with an Amplitude Limitation Control loop which integrates the peak to peak 'extal' amplitude and in return reduces the steady current of the transconductor device until a stable

 - Reducing the values of C1 and C2.
 This decreases the loading so that the necessary gm value required to sustain oscillation can be smaller.
 The consequently smaller current will be reached with a larger 'extal' swing. - 2.
 Using VDDPLL=VSS (i.e. shutting off the PLL).
 Doing so increases the starting current by approximately 50%.
 All other parameters staying the same, a larger 'extal' swing will be required to reduce this starting current to its quiescent value. - 3.
-Also, placing a high value resistor (>1M Ω) across the EXTAL and

-XTAL pins significantly increased the oscillation amplitude.
-Because this complicates the design analysis as it transforms a pure susceptance jωC1 into a complex admittance G+jωC1, Motorola cannot promote this application trick.
+Also, placing a high value resistor (>1M Ω) across the EXTAL and XTAL pins significantly increased the oscillation amplitude.
+Because this complicates the design analysis as it transforms a pure susceptance j ω C1 into a complex admittance G+j ω C1, Motorola cannot promote this application trick.

-What Do I Do In Case The Oscillator Does Not Start-up?
+20.3.5 What Do I Do In Case The Oscillator Does Not Start-up?

 - First, verify that the application schematic respects the principle of operation, i.e. crystal mounted between EXTAL and VSS, Capacitor C1 between XTAL and EXTAL, Capacitor C2 between XTAL and VSS, nothing else.
-This is not the conventional MCU application schematic of the Pierce oscillator as it can be seen on other HC12 derivatives! - Re-consider the choice of the tuning capacitors. - 3.
-If the quartz or resonator is of a high frequency type (e.g. above 10MHz), consider using VDDPLL=0V.
-Obviously, this choice precludes the use of the PLL.
-However, in this case the oscillator circuitry has more quiescent current available and the starting transconductance is thus significantly higher. - 4.
+This is not the conventional MCU application schematic of the Pierce oscillator as it can be seen on other HC12 derivatives! - 2.
+Re-consider the choice of the tuning capacitors. - 3.
 The oscillator circuitry is powered internally from a core VDD pad and the return path is the VSSPLL pad.
 Verify on the application PCB the correct connection of these pads (especially VSSPLL), but also verify the waveform of the VDD voltage as it is imposed on the pad.
 Sometimes external components (for instance choke inductors), can cause oscillations on the power line.
-This is of course detrimental to the oscillator circuitry. - 5.
+This is of course detrimental to the oscillator circuitry. - 4.
 If possible, consider using a resonator with built-in tuning capacitors.
 They may offer better performances with respect to their discrete elements implementation.

-Practical Aspects For The PLL Usage
+20.4 Practical Aspects For The PLL Usage

-Synthesized Bus Frequency
+20.4.1 Synthesized Bus Frequency